-The Grand Seconde is one of the most celebrated designs from Swiss watchmaker Jaquet Droz.
+The Grand Seconde is one of the most celebrated designs from Swiss luxury watchmaker Jaquet Droz.
 Its reputation comes from the elegant minimalist style of its main dial, divided into two small circles— arranged one above the other— in the shape of a large 8.
 Jaquet Droz was inspired—once again–by this successful design.
-In 2015, the firm introduced its updated Grande Seconde Deadbeat, featuring an exquisite set of “deadbeat seconds function” and cutting edge technology.
+In 2015, The firm introduced its updated Grande Seconde Deadbeat, featuring a “deadbeat seconds function” and cutting-edge technology.

 In the Grande Seconde Deadbeat, however, the dial located at the 6 o’clock position displays only a retrograde calendar (the movement doesn’t complete the turn but returns every time it starts a new cycle).
 The model maintains the traditional hour and minute dial in the position of 12 o’clock.
 In the center of the watch, there is a long and slender golden hand that skips and sounds just like the hands of a quartz watch.

-This system, called “deadbeat seconds” (seconde morte in French), delights watch lovers for the exquisite rarity of its complications.
-The fact that you can see—and hear—the second hand “jumping” from second to second— always constant and perfect— fascinates and hypnotizes demonstrating the quality and high precision of the timepiece.
+This system, called “deadbeat seconds” (seconde morte in French), delights watch lovers for the rarity of its complications.
+The fact that you can see—and hear—the second hand “jumping” from second to second— always constant and perfect— fascinates and hypnotizes demonstrating the watch’s quality and high precision.

 Pieces of silicon patented by the Swiss firm had to be developed for this complex system.
 These are immune to magnetic fields and variations in temperature and pressure.
 Thanks to them, Jaquet Droz ensures exceptional accuracy.

-The Grande Seconde Deadbeat was limited edition to 88 units with the serial number printed on the front and the reverse of the gold case.
+The Grande Seconde Deadbeat is a limited edition of only 88 units with the serial number printed on the front and the reverse of the gold case.
 This jewel by Jaquet Droz is priced around $35,000. ■